REANNZ/etcbd-public/README.md

 * Pull the updated container images: `docker-compose pull`
 * Restart the containers from updated images: `docker-compose up -d`
 * Optionally, watch the logs (leave with Ctrl-C): `docker-compose logs`

+# Troubleshooting

+Especially when experimenting with the setup, it may happen that the tools get into an undefined and inoperative state.

+For each of the tools, the following command would force-fully re-create the containers:

+    docker-compose stop
+    docker-compose rm --force
+    docker-compose up -d
+    docker-compose logs

+The tools keep their external state in Docker volumes - with the bulk of the state being in the postgres database (for Admintool and Monitoring) and ElasticSearch (Metrics).

+For the Admintool, the database volume can be deleted while the containers are stopped and removed so:

+    docker-compose stop
+    docker-compose rm --force
+    docker volume rm admintool_postgres-data
+    docker-compose up -d
+    docker-compose logs

+Note that after this step, it would be necessary to run the `admintool-setup.sh` script again to initialize the new blank database.

+Similarly, for the Monitoring tool, the steps to delete the database volume (while the containers are stopped and removed) would be:

+    docker-compose stop
+    docker-compose rm --force
+    docker volume rm icinga_postgres-data
+    docker-compose up -d
+    docker-compose logs

+And again, it would be necessary to run the `icinga-setup.sh` script again to initialize the new blank database.

+And likewise, for the Metrics tool, the steps to delete the elasticsearch data volume (while the containers are stopped and removed) would be:

+    docker-compose stop
+    docker-compose rm --force
+    docker volume rm elk_elasticsearch-data
+    docker-compose up -d
+    docker-compose logs

+And in this case, it would be necessary to create the index from Kibana again on first access.

 # Appendix: Google Login